KurtLehnardt/StreamSpeed/README.md

-Watch YouTube videos from 0.1x to 10x speed.
+Fine tune the playback speed of Netflix and YouTube videos from 0.1x to 10x speed.
 Use the slider bar, or the plus/minus keys.
+Backspace to reset to 1x.

 ![SpeedTube Slider Bar](https://i.ibb.co/FsxYqyY/image.png)